ThinkbotsAreFree/logo.eno/README.md

 weight: #kg 25
 ```

-typetags can be used to indicate units of measure.
+they can be used to indicate how the value is meant to be manipulated. in the example above, `kg` indicates the unit of measure of the value `25`.

 ### multiline assignment